andrasq/node-restiq/Readme.md

 - make RestifyqRest only relay events if listened for (to maintain correct semantics)
 - write requireParams(opts) that returns a middleware function that looks for required/optional/unknown params
+- double-check the restify compatibility calls, only pass the arguments that exist!  else code that uses arguments.length will break